-Algebraic topology, of course, is the study of spaces via systems of (co)homological invariants.
-Ever more generalized versions of cohomology are routinely discussed these days, but an ancient and archetypical example - namely unstable Cohomotopy (6), which we will refer to as just Cohomotopy - has received little attention as a cohomology theory, since as such it falls outside the scope even of the generalized cohomology theories as commonly understood today: it is a non-abelian generalized cohomology theory, as we recall in a moment.
+Algebraic topology, of course, is the study of spaces via systems of (co)homological invariants (cf. [Mu84][Ha02] [tD08]).
+Ever more generalized versions of cohomology are routinely discussed these days, but an ancient and archetypical example - namely unstable Cohomotopy (6), which we will refer to as just Cohomotopy, cf. [Sp49] [Hu59, §VII] (going back to [Bo36][Po38]) - has received little attention as a cohomology theory, since as such it falls outside the scope even of the generalized cohomology theories as commonly understood today: it is a non-abelian generalized cohomology theory, as we recall in a moment.

-Motivated by recent application [SS25a] in theoretical physics (exposition in §4) of non-abelian generalized cohomology in general, and of Cohomotopy in particular, we present here a case study of constructions on and phenomena exhibited by Cohomotopy when regarding it as a cohomology theory.
-Concretely, our main result (Thm.
-1.1) is the construction and analysis of the nonabelian character map [FSS23] on the "twistorial" variant of low-degree Cohomotopy from [FSS20b], now generalized to \mathbb{Z}2 -equivariant form.
+Motivated by recent application [SS25a] in theoretical physics (exposition in §4) of non-abelian generalized cohomology in general, and of Cohomotopy in particular, we develop here the equivariant enhancement of the character map on twisted non-abelian cohomology theories due to [FSS23] and illustrate it by presenting a case study of constructions on and phenomena exhibited by unstable Cohomotopy when regarding it as a twisted equivariant cohomology theory.
+Concretely, besides the development of the general theory of the equivariant non-abelian character map, our main result (Thm.
+1.1) is the construction and analysis of the nonabelian character map [FSS23] on the "twistorial" variant of low-degree Cohomotopy from [FSS20b], now generalized to $\mathbb{Z}2$ -equivariant form.